rcky844/knowledge-handbook/Chemistry/Structures and Patterns in Chemicals/Structure and bondings/Chemical bonding/Metallic bonds.md

 ![[giant_metallic_structure.webp|550]]

 In metals, metallic atoms tend to lose their outermost shell electrons to become a positively charged ion.
-This process is called <u>ionization</u>.
+This process is called <span class="hi-blue">ionization</span>.
 ↪️ See also: [[Ionic bonds]]

 The atoms of metals are closely packed together.
 The outermost shell electron of each atom continually moves from one atom to another.
 They are called delocalized electrons.

-> [!note]
+> [!warning]
 > There are no anions formed in an metallic bond, only cations.

-#### Reactivity of metals
+# Reactivity of metals
 > [!note]
 > The information below is mostly exclusive to Group I and Group II metals.